How Underinsurance Quietly Destroys Long-Term Wealth

 What Is Underinsurance?

-You feel protected because:
+You might feel safe because:

-Underinsurance commonly affects:
+Underinsurance often affects:

 • Health insurance